jyanghua/CryptoTracker/README.md

 # ILoveZappos
 Cryptocurrency price tracker and alerts created for an internship application at Zappos.

-Retrofit and RxJava/RxAndroid was used for the project.
+MPAndroidChart, Retrofit, and RxJava/RxAndroid was used for the project.

 Major requirements: